 Eriksen Premiseswas a gem of a place to stay.
 My friend and I had a great big room which we loved.
 There was a comfortable common area and a welcoming dining room.
 And when we left, they sent us off with a homemade cookie.

 There are two places I can personally recommend for meals.
 Twine Loft Dining is associated with The Artisan Inn.
 The building itself is fantastic and the meal we had there was memorable.
 For lighter fare – after hiking the Skerwink Trail try the Two Whales Coffee Shop on Main Street in Port Rexton.

 Further reading about things to do in Newfoundland

-- A Biking Adventure: Deer Lake to St Anthony, Newfoundland
+- Biking the Viking Trail Deer Lake to St Anthony, Newfoundland

 - Hiking the Alexander Murray Trail near King’s Point, Newfoundland